tohyuting/tp/docs/DeveloperGuide.md

   * 3a2.
 User enters the new warehouse index.

     Steps 3a1-3a2 are repeated until the data entered are correct.
     Use case resumes at step 4.

+**Use case: UC05 Delete a product from a supplier**

+**MSS**

+1. User requests to view a specific supplier by keyword.
+2. CLI-nic shows the specific supplier and its index.
+3. User requests to delete a product from the supplier via the index  returned and the product name displayed.
+4. CLI-nic deletes the supplier in the list and shows a success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The supplier list is empty.

+  * 2a1.
+CLI-nic informs the user there is no supplier in the list currently.

+    Use case ends.

+* 3a.
+The given index is invalid.

+  * 3a1.
+CLI-nic shows an error message and gives command suggestions.
+  * 3a2.
+User enters the new supplier index.

+    Steps 3a1-3a2 are repeated until the data entered are correct. <br>
+    Use case resumes at step 4.